TREC-ToT/NTCIR-ToT.github.io/guidelines.md

 ### Queries

-Queries (or topics in TREC lingo) are sourced from two distinct sources: the <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">MS-TOT dataset</a> and the <a href="https://dl.acm.org/doi/abs/10.1145/3488560.3498421" target="_blank">Reddit-TOMT dataset</a>.
-Participating groups will be given a JSONL file consisting of a mixture of MS-TOT and Reddit-TOMT queries for training, development, and test.
+Queries (or topics in TREC lingo) are sourced from the <a href="https://github.com/microsoft/Tip-of-the-Tongue-Known-Item-Retrieval-Dataset-for-Movie-Identification" target="_blank">MS-TOT dataset</a>.
+Participating groups will be given a JSONL file consisting of a random sample of 150 MS-TOT queries each for training, development, and test.
 An [example query](#example-query) is described below.
-For the MS-TOT subset, sentence-level annotations will also be distributed.
+Corresponding  to these queries, sentence-level annotations will also be distributed.
 Participating groups are encouraged to leverage these codes however they want.
 This might include treating sentences associated with specific codes differently (e.g., ignoring or down-weighing sentences that convey uncertainty).
-Note that due to data sharing limitations, the title and text of the Reddit-TOMT subset will not be distributed.
-Participants can download the title and text using a script distributed with the data.

-[//]: # (Participants will be provided the following query sets as part of this year's track.)
-[//]: # (- Train: 150 MS-TOT queries and 9000 Reddit-TOMT queries.)
-[//]: # (- Dev: 150 MS-TOT queries and 1000 Reddit-TOMT queries.)
-[//]: # (- Test: 150 MS-TOT queries and 1000 Reddit-TOMT queries.)

 ### Example query

-**Note 1:**  `sentence_annotations` is `null` for queries with `source:'R-TOMT'`

-**Note 2:**  Only a single sentence annotation is shown in the example below
+**Note:**  Only a single sentence annotation is shown in the example below

 <details><summary>Click here to see Query</summary>